GeoCities/G/Π: Deriving Gravitational Constants.md

-# Π as a Universal Scaling Mechanism:
+# Π: Deriving Gravitational Constants Across Fundamental Scales
-# Deriving Gravitational Constants Across Fundamental Scales
+By: Will

 ## Abstract